-Where’s your furniture placed and what’s the purpose?
+Where’s your furniture placed, and what’s the purpose?
 A reading chair will be well served by a multidirectional wall spotlight, whereas a dining table will benefit from a row of low hanging pendants.

 Are your light switches in a convenient position?
-If not they can be repositioned, so you never again have to walk through a dark room before or after turning off the lights.
+If not, they can be repositioned, so you never again have to walk through a dark room before or after turning off the lights.
 Do you require 1,2,3 way switches, dimmer switches or the latest smart switch?

 What design, colour and style of lights and switches appeal to you the most?
-There’s many to choose from if your unsure we can help you pick the best looking lights to go with your decor and furniture.
+There’s many to choose from.
+If your unsure, we can help you pick the best looking lights to go with your decor and furniture.
 The lights fitted will be to your unique preferences.

 Types Of Light

 There are several types of light available for lighting your home.
 We install them all.
 The type of light used and the positioning will depend on what you need each specific light for.
-Different types of lights are fitted to work in conjunction with each other to achieve the desired light levels and effect for each room.
+Different types of lights are fitted to work in conjunction to achieve the desired light levels and effect for each room.